-Family members had heard of The Ramos Law Firm and encouraged Felicia to make a call.
+Family members had heard of Ramos & Law and encouraged Felicia to make a call.

 “That’s when my situation started to turn.
 Bryan Ramos gave me the straight story.
 He told me that store management would likely push me until I felt forced to quit my job.
 And that’s exactly what was happening.”

 The workers’ compensation system is in place for the purposes of protecting workers from being forced out of work with no income due to an injury that took place on the job.
 Company insurance adjusters abide by the law, but do not have the injured worker’s best interest in mind.
 In this case, Felicia needed an advocate who could help her get the benefits she needed while she was recovering from her multi-faceted injury.

 Bryan encouraged Felicia to not back down, and to seek a second medical opinion.
 The doctor made it clear that adjusting the number of standing hours on-the-job would preserve the health of her knee for the long-term, hoping to keep Felicia from needing a total knee replacement down the road.

 “Bryan walked me through everything.
 He helped me remain strong in what I needed in order to be well and to get my career back.
 I wanted to keep working and serve my clients.”

 Felicia eventually got the full benefits she needed for the complete recovery process as ordered by her doctor.

 “Without Attorney Bryan Ramos and Gail Bailey, I would have probably quit my job and been left without pay.
 Their care and personal attention was incredibly helpful.
 Bryan is able to communicate complicated legal issues in simple terms, so it makes sense.
 I am very appreciative of the help I received from Ramos & Law.
 It made a huge difference in my recovery and career options.”

 Ramos & Law has been advocating for injured workers for 10 years, practicing 100% Georgia workers’ compensation law.